 Jake Gonzales

 Hi!
-I'm a PhD student in the Department of Electrical and Computer Engineering at the University of Washington where I am advised by Prof. Behçet Açıkmeşe and Prof. Lillian Ratliff.
-I am also a member of the Autonomous Controls Lab.
+I'm a PhD student in the Department of Electrical and Computer Engineering at the University of Washington where I am advised by Prof. Lillian Ratliff and Prof. Behçet Açıkmeşe.
+I am a member of the Autonomous Controls Lab and also work closely with Prof. Karen Leung and the Control & Trustworthy Robotics Lab.
 I am fortunate to be supported by the NSF Graduate Research Fellowship and previously an Amazon PhD Fellowship.

-My research focuses on decision-making in multi-agent interactions, using tools from control theory, machine learning, optimization, uncertainty quantification, and game theory.
-I am interested in developing theory and principled algorithms that enable autonomous agents to interact safely and efficiently in uncertain, real-world environments.
+My research lies at the intersection of control theory, machine learning, optimization, uncertainty quantification, and game theory, with a specific focus on decision-making in multi-agent systems.
+I am particularly interested in developing theoretical frameworks and principled algorithms that enable AI systems to reason about uncertainties, interact safely with other agents, and adapt effectively in dynamic, open-world environments.

 Previously, I did my undergrad in ECE at the University of New Mexico, where I did undergrad research in the Human-Centered Systems and Control Lab and was supervised by Prof. Meeko Oishi.
 My research was in data-driven control and stochastic optimal control.
-I'm intersted in theory and algorithms for practical applications, so I have spent time doing internships at Sandia National Labs and MIT Lincoln Labs.
+I'm intersted in developing methods for practical applications, so I have spent time doing internships at Sandia National Labs, MIT Lincoln Labs, and Amazon Robotics.

 Github